vajahath/periodic-notifier/README.md

 ## Change log
 - v1.1.0
   - bug fix with icon
-  - works in more node versions
+  - works in more node versions.
+  - notifies if a new version of the cli is available
   - better docs
 - v1.0.0
   - initial release